Looking for a job? Look at who you know

 Being clear, concise, relevant and targeted will make you stand out, will make their job easier and will achieve far better results.

 But there is another way.
-A way to avoid the ATS bots and all that time spent tailoring CVs and cover letters in the hope that they’ll be read.
+A way to avoid the opaque online ATS bots and all that time spent tailoring CVs and cover letters in the hope that they’ll be read.
 Sound interesting?

-It is, this route appeals to job seekers but, sorry, there’s still no free lunch.
+This route appeals to job seekers, but sorry, there’s still no free lunch.
 There is a price to pay with this approach and that price is putting yourself out there.
 Which, quite honestly, makes a lot of job hunters flinch.
 They cringe at the idea of asking for help from someone they are connected to on LinkedIn that they haven’t been in contact with for four years.
 I get that, trust me, I’ve been in your shoes.
-I’m not a natural connector but I did learn a critical trick – don’t ask for a job.
+I’m not a natural connector, but I did learn a critical trick – don’t ask for a job.

 Well, not directly.

-Create a list of your connections, download your LinkedIn list (under Data and Privacy – it takes about 10 minutes for the download file to be ready) and map who you know and who they know.
-Create a set of template messages and start sending them out, reactivating contact and making new connections.
+Create a list of your connections, download your LinkedIn list (under Data and Privacy) and map who you know and who they know.
+Create a set of template messages and start sending them out, reactivating contacts and making new connections.
 Ten minutes a day isn’t a big investment of time and you’ll be surprised how many people you can approach on your target list with this small regular commitment.

 Create a mix of online applications, networking for referrals and direct targeting and you’ll have a much more powerful job search strategy.
 One that will bring you results.